LSeu-Open/Enhanced-BioResearch/README.md

 # BioML
-A collection of AI , machine learning and Deep learning tools for Biology
+A list of AI , machine learning and Deep learning tools for Biology

 ## Contents